Supervised drug injection site in US is almost ready to open

 “What Safehouse proposes is a radical experiment that would invite thousands of people onto its property for the purpose of injecting illegal drugs,” McSwain said Tuesday.
 He said the Justice Department and U.S. surgeon general also oppose the idea.

-Under the Safehouse plan, people with addiction could bring drugs to the clinic-like setting, use them in a partitioned bay and get medical help if they overdose.
+Under the Safehouse plan, people could bring drugs to the clinic-like setting, use them in a partitioned bay and get medical help if they overdose.
 They would also have access to counseling, treatment and other health services.

 The opening has been on hold for much of the past year while McSwain’s office argued that the plan violates a 1980s-era drug law known as the “crackhouse statute.”
 Safehouse lawyers said it wasn’t clearly illegal under that section of the Controlled Substances Act — which regulates the possession, use and distribution of certain drugs — to stand nearby with life-saving medical help.
 U.S. District Judge Gerald McHugh agreed.

-Note: This story has been updated to correct that Salerno does volunteer outreach in south Philadelphia but does not live there.